 Depending on where you are, you can earn money by installing solar panels.

-A large market share means that costs continue to decline at the same time as technological advances make solar panels more efficient.
+A large market share means that costs continue to decline simultaneously as technological advances make solar panels more efficient.

 Cons: PV panels cost more than solar thermal panels.